fgroupindonesia/printscreen/readme.md

 prEngine.takeCapture();
 ```

-Incase you need some other functions, try these :
+Incase you need some other functions, try each of these cases :

 ### Case 01: Customizing The Tray Logo
 to enable the tray we have the default logo, but if you need yours here you could customize: